DaveBackus/Data_Bootcamp/README.md

 We ran a non-credit mini-course in 2014 and plan another one for 2015.
 The mini-course will give you a taste of the Python programming language and its capabilities for managing data.
 The **[2015 mini-course schedule](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Markdown/bootcamp_mini_2015.md)** is

 * Friday, **November 6**, 2-4pm.
-Python fundamentals and an introduction to Python graphics.
 Please follow [these instructions](https://davebackus.gitbooks.io/test/content/installing-python.html) to install and test Python before the class.
 If you have difficulty, come 20 minutes early and we'll get you going.
 * Friday, **November 13**, 2-4pm.
-Accessing data from spreadsheets and internet sources, examples of what you will be able to do.

 We'll post **[more information here](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Markdown/bootcamp_mini_2015.md)** as we develop it.
 Both sessions will be in **Tisch UC-25** (the upper concourse, one floor below street level). **All welcome, no registration required**.